 I don’t think it has so much to do with the pace of life as much as it does with the intentionality with which we live our life.

 It’s to presume that each moment is pregnant with God’s real presence, provision, and promise.
 Look for it; wait for it; savor it.
 Don’t just visit life; life needs time to be lived abundantly.

 JOY REQUIRES ACCEPTANCE

-Second, it seems to me that joy requires acceptance.
+Secondly, joy requires acceptance.
 Joy requires our saying “yes” to life, to the life we’ve been given, the hand we’ve been dealt.
-Probably many of us have woken up one day to discover that the script we’ve been handed in the play of life is not the part we thought we were trying out for.
+Probably many of us have awakened one day to discover that the role we’ve been handed in the drama of life is not the part we auditioned to play.

-It seems to me that joy requires a deep willingness to accept how little of our life is actually within our own control.
-So it’s an acknowledgment and an acceptance that God will be God: that it is God’s world in God’s time, and that we are God’s creatures, that God is at work according to God’s good pleasure.
+It seems to me that joy requires a deep willingness to accept how little of our life is actually within our control.
+It’s an acknowledgment and an acceptance that God will be God: that it is God’s world in God’s time, and that we are God’s creatures, that God is at work according to God’s good pleasure.
 St. Paul writes:

 - JOY REQUIRES SAYING YES TO LIFE

 Joy requires our saying yes to life – the life we live as individuals, as members of a family, as members of a church, as members of various professional or volunteer circles.
-Also, joy presumes our living with an intentionality to accept the good gifts of life that actually are there, not to live life in a state of rejection or resentment for what is not there or no longer there.
+Also, joy presumes our living with intentionality to accept the good gifts of life that are there, not to live life in a state of rejection or resentment for what is not there or is no longer there.

-REJOICE BY SAYING YES TO WHAT IS THERE
+- REJOICE BY SAYING YES TO WHAT IS THERE

 To rejoice is to say yes to what is there.
 I would say that without that quality of acceptance of what is there, those unmet desires of the future will never become present, can never become present.
 Without that quality of acceptance and thankfulness, those unmet desires will always be elusive.